 The Palace of Versailles

 Versailles is a royal chateau located on the outskirts of Paris.
 In 1682, King Louis XIV moved the Royal Court from the Louvre to the Palace of Versailles.
 For a little more than 100 years, this was the seat of government for France.
 That ended in 1789 with the French Revolution.
-The monarchy moved back to Paris and since then, the city of Paris has remained the seat of government for France.
+The Treaty of Versailles was signed in the Hall of Mirrors, ending World War I.

-During your visit to Versailles you will tour the palace and get to stroll through the gorgeous gardens.
-We visited on a rainy day, not the best weather for photography, but on a sunny day this place looks stunning.
+During your visit to Versailles you have the option to tour the palace and get to stroll through the gorgeous gardens.

 Options for your Afternoon in Paris